Its-just-sanya/CodingWeek/README.md

 # Introduction
-Hello, my name is Sanya, I am a fresher at IIT Guwahati.
+Hello, my name is Sanya, I am a B.Tech. fresher at IIT Guwahati.
 My roll no. is 210106060.